Death of Norma Lizbeth Ramos: Background

 Norma Lizbeth Ramos Pérez was born on April 25, 2008, in State of Mexico.
 She was a 14-year-old third year student in Secondary School #0518 (Escuela Secundaria #0518).
 According to some students, Ramos had been a victim of bullying and discrimination since elementary school, because of her skin color.
 The attacks that she received included assaults, humiliation and abuse, all perpetrated by classmates, in especially from a female classmate Azahara Aylin Martínez.

 "My daughter did talk to me, she told me that her classmates bullied her because of the color of her skin, because of her hair, because she was pretty, maybe that's why they did a lot of things to her, my daughter was very quiet, because I advised her that she was not rude and whatever thing that happen, she need to tell to the teacher."

-— Norma Lizbeth Ramos' mother, explaining the reasons that why her daughter suffered bullying.
+— Norma Lizbeth Ramos' mother, explaining the reasons her daughter suffered bullying.

 The attacks against to her continued once she went to secondary school, which she had expressed on several occasions to her family and teachers, and were the reason why she no longer wanted to attend school.